vimc/ts_data_visualisation/README.md

 local development to be a bit quicker.
 1. Grab the real data set by downloading the relevant artefact from the reporting portal and copying it into this repo's `data` directory.
-2. `./scripts/thinData`.
+1. `./scripts/thinData`.
-3. `npm run build-dev` or `npm run-build-dev-watch`
+1. `npm run build-dev` or `npm run-build-dev-watch`
+1. `cd out && python -m SimpleHTTPServer` to serve the compiled files.
-4. open `out/index.html` in a browser to view the compiled app
+1. Visit localhost:8000 in your browser to view the app.

 ## Using real data:
 This will make development slow, but will give you the most accurate impression of the app in production.
 1. Grab the real data set as above but this time put it straight into `data/test`.
-3. `npm run build-dev` or `npm run-build-dev-watch`
+1. `npm run build-dev` or `npm run-build-dev-watch`
+1. `cd out && python -m SimpleHTTPServer` to serve the compiled files.
-4. open `out/index.html` in a browser to view the compiled app
+1. Visit localhost:8000 in your browser to view the app.